-a) No more than two courses may be chosen from the part-time Engineering for Professionals program.

-- b) No more than four courses may be at the intermediate/advanced full-time undergraduate (xxx.300 xxx.499) level. - c) At least two courses should be in applied mathematics, numerical analysis, or computational methods.
-(This requirement can be waived in writing by your advisor, if sufficient prior preparation in these areas can be demonstrated). - d) Independent Study, 530.600 MSE Graduate Research, Graduate Research, or Special Studies are not eligible courses to help complete Section A's requirement.
+- a) At least four courses must be at the graduate level (full-time programs xxx.EN.600 or higher, Engineering for Professionals xx5.4xx or higher). - b) No more than four courses may be at the intermediate/advanced undergraduate level (full-time programs xxx.300 xxx.499, Engineering for Professionals xx5.3xx). - c) At least two courses should be in applied mathematics, numerical analysis, or computational methods.
+(This requirement can be waived in writing by your advisor, if sufficient prior preparation in these areas can be demonstrated). - d) Independent Study, EN.530.EN.600 MSE Graduate Research, Graduate Research, or Special Studies are not eligible courses to help complete Section A's requirement.